floesche/LED-Display_G3_Hardware_Controller/docs/g3_controller.md

 # Controller

-Note: There is a new version of the panel controller in development right now, the new setup's changes are listed below.
+__Note__: There is a new version of the panel controller in development right now, the new setup's changes are listed below.

 - ADC0 now accepts Wing Beat Amplitude input to control X channel in modes 1 and 2.
 This input should be in the form of L-R. That is, with a negative gain in modes 1 and 2, a negative signal will cause a decrease in channel frame and a positive signal will cause an increase in channel frame number.
 - ADC1 now accepts Wing Beat Amplitude input to control Y channel in modes 1 and 2.
 This will happen in the same manner as ADC0.
 - ADC2 now sets the X position when the X mode is set to 3.
 - ADC3 now sets the Y position when the Y mode is set to 3.

+## Additional functions

+Two other repositories provide additional functionality for the controller: The [ISP breakout]({{site.baseurl}}/Generation%203/Breakout-ISP/docs/) board adds an interface to the controller and the possibility to directly interact with a [panel]({{site.baseurl}}/Generation%203/Hardware/docs/panel.html), while the [BNC breakout]({{site.baseurl}}/Generation%203/Breakout-BNC/docs/) board exposes some signals to additional BNC connectors.

 ## Controller V 3.0 Connector functionalities list